 As the angle and length of slope increases so too does the erosion hazard.
-Lack of adequate ground cover, which usually occurs during the construction of dams, roads and buildings, or on land that is cultivated or overgrazed, accentuates the erosion hazard.
+The loss of adequate ground cover during the construction of dams, roads and buildings, or on land that is cultivated or overgrazed, increases the risk of erosion.
 Steeper slopes are more difficult and costly to use for agricultural, forestry or road-making activities, and impose limitations on the type of machinery which can be used.

-Certain soil types become unstable in wet conditions and as the slope increases, the risk of mass movement increases, particularly if large quantities of water are contained in the soil profile.
-Instability can occur on natural slopes under trees or pasture, road batters and earthen dam banks.
+Certain soil types become unstable in wet conditions.
+As the slope increases, the risk of mass movement also increases, particularly if large quantities of water are contained in the soil profile.
+Instability can occur on natural slopes, under trees or pasture, road batters and earthen dam banks.
 Effluent from septic tanks contains high levels of nutrients and bacterial organisms.
-If the absorption beds are situated on sloping land, then during wet periods when the soil profile may be saturated (from excessive rainfall and/or run-on from upslope), there is an increased risk of effluent being washed into the streams and water storages further down the catchment.
-With algal blooms now a common occurrence and water treatment costs increasing, the nutrient and bacterial levels in water storages must be minimised.
+If the absorption beds are situated on sloping land, then during wet periods when the soil profile may be saturated (from excessive rainfall and/or run-off from upslope), there is an increased risk of effluent being washed into the streams and water storages further down the catchment.
+This may result in adverse consequences for water quality and aquatic ecosystems.